 - Add soap.

-- During the hand washing process, rub your hands vigorously for a minimum of 20 seconds, paying special attention to the backs of your hands, wrists, in between your fingers and underneath your fingernails.
+- During the hand washing process, rub your hands vigorously for a minimum of 20 seconds, making lots of lather while paying special attention to the backs of your hands, wrists, in between your fingers and underneath your fingernails.

 - Rinse well while leaving the water running.